lis-epfl/robogen/README.md

 robogen-3DPrint
 ===============
-Part of the Robogen project Course, LIS Laboratory, EPFL. \n By Gregoire Heitz <gregoire.heitz@epfl.ch>, April 26th, 2013.
+Part of the Robogen project Course, LIS Laboratory, EPFL.

+By Gregoire Heitz <gregoire.heitz@epfl.ch>, April 26th, 2013.

 The aim of this part is to give student a fully automatize process to produce files required by the 3D printer of each Parametric Part : passiveWheels, activeWheg and parametricBrick.